Charterhouse/truffle-create-react-app/README.md

 - A create-react-app based React project resides in the `web-app` directory with a symlink to the `build/contracts` folder containing ABI definitions (created after running `truffle compile`).
 The provided React app is intentionally minimalistic to avoid imposing any specific requirements on the developer.

-For more information on how the frontend works, go read the [README.md](https://github.com/adrianmcli/truffle-next/blob/master/client/README.md) located in the `client` directory.
+For more information on how the frontend works, go read the [README.md](https://github.com/Charterhouse/truffle-create-react-app/blob/master/web-app/README.md) located in the `web-app` directory.

 ## Installation